Emergency Program Leadership and Documentation Review

 Key Takeaways

-• Emergency readiness, safety programs, leadership, and documentation are connected on the CHST exam.
+• Emergency readiness, safety programs, leadership, and documentation are tested together, not as isolated lists.

-• Plans must match current site hazards, workforce size, access routes, and credible emergency scenarios.
+• Emergency action plans must match current site hazards, workforce size, access routes, and credible scenarios.

-• Leadership questions often reward communication, accountability, follow-up, and worker involvement.
+• Leadership questions reward communication, accountability, follow-up, and worker involvement over title or authority.

 Emergency Program Leadership And Documentation Review